The-Graze/Rebug-fps/README.md

 A Gorilla Tag mod that reactivates the Debug UI used by the developers of the game, useful for mod development.

 ## NOTE:
-I will not maintain this mod, considering it's literally three lines of code it probably won't break but in case it does: I give full permission to anyone to fix it and republish the fix.
+Lofiat will not maintain this mod, So I will, thats why its a fork, Full permission was given to re-publish

 ## Usage:
-Press the secondary button on your left controller ((Y) on quest) to change debug mode.
+Press the secondary button on your left controller to change debug mode.
 There are three modes, basic, logging, and inactive, all pretty self explainatory.